trickstercache/trickster/docs/alb-autodiscovery.md

 ### Change Detection

-The provider uses two mechanisms together, so updates are never missed:
+The provider uses two mechanisms together (via Trickster's shared filesystem watcher), so updates are never missed:

-1. **Filesystem notification** (fsnotify on the file's parent directory, debounced): near-instant pickup of writes, atomic renames, and symlink swaps on local filesystems.
+1. **Filesystem notification** (on the file's parent directory, debounced): near-instant pickup of writes, atomic renames, and symlink swaps on local filesystems; a directory watch dropped by deletion or recreation is automatically re-armed.
-2. **A stat poll** of the file (`file.poll_interval`, default `30s`, minimum `1s`): the guaranteed fallback wherever notification is unreliable or unavailable.
+2. **A content-comparing poll** of the file (`file.poll_interval`, default `30s`, minimum `1s`): the guaranteed fallback wherever notification is unreliable or unavailable.

 Guidance for Kubernetes-mounted member files: